arkarwinuit/org_auth_ui_dev/README.md

     git:
       url: https://github.com/arkarwinuit/org_auth_ui_dev.git
       ref: main  # or specific version tag

-dependency_overrides: # if you need to override intl version
+# That is important.
+If you need to override intl version it will override the intl version in the package.
+Because package use 0.20.2 version of intl
-  intl: ^0.20.2 # if you need to override intl version
+# If you need to override flutter_form_builder version it will override the flutter_form_builder version in the package.
+Because package use 10.1.0 version of flutter_form_builder
+dependency_overrides:
+  intl: ^0.19.0
+  flutter_form_builder: ^9.5.0
 ```

 Or using a local path: